arras-energy/gridlabd-old/README-MACOSX.md

 ## Older versions of Mac OS Z

+If building using the method for the current release of Mac OS X doesn't work, try following these instructions for older releases of OS X.

-Building GridLAB-D with the Auto-Toolset Under Linux and Other Unix Variants You must have autoconf, automake, libtool, and xerces-c installed to build GridLAB-D in this way.
-With newer versions of the mac os, you will also need gnu sed and have it symlinked to sed.
+You must have `autoconf`, `automake`, `libtool`, and `python3` installed to build GridLAB-D manually.
+With newer versions of the OS X, you will also need `gnu-sed` and have it symlinked to `sed`.
 To install the necessary tools, we recommend using XCode and homebrew.

 1. Install XCode

-In the XCode menu, select Preferences.
-Select the Downloads tab.
-Select Command Line Tools and install.
+In the `XCode` menu, select `Preferences`.
+Select the `Downloads` tab.
+Select `Command Line Tools` and `install`.

-2. Install homebrew
+2. Install `homebrew`
       % sudo ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
       % sudo brew doctor

-3. Install autoconf, automake, and libtool
+3. Install `autoconf`, `automake`, and `libtool`
       % sudo brew install autoconf
       % sudo brew install automake
       % sudo brew install libtool

-The above commands should create symlinks in /usr/local/bin to each of these tools.
+The above commands should create symlinks in `/usr/local/bin` to each of these tools.
 On some combinations of XCode version and Mac OSX version, the symlinks don't get created.
 If this is the case, create them with
       % sudo brew ln --force autoconf
       % sudo brew ln --force automake
       % sudo brew ln --force libtool

-4. Install gnu sed
+4. Install `gnu-sed`
       % sudo brew install gnu-sed

-Symlink gsed to sed
+Then symlink `gsed` to `sed`
       % sudo ln -s /usr/local/bin/gsed /usr/local/bin/sed

-Make sure symlinked sed is the first instance of sed in the path
+Make sure symlinked `sed` is the first instance of sed in the path
       % which sed

-If /usr/local/bin/sed is not the response, put /usr/local/bin first in the path you can do this temporarily using:
+If `/usr/local/bin/sed` is not the response, put `/usr/local/bin` first in the path you can do this temporarily using:
       % export PATH=/usr/local/bin:$PATH
-or permanently by editing the file /etc/paths
+or permanently by editing the file `/etc/paths`

 5. Download the source code